Acknowledging ACCRE in Publications

 Vanderbilt University Advanced Computing Center for Research and Education

-The ACCRE high-performance computing cluster has over 7,000 processor cores (providing roughly 550 teraflops of single-precision floating point performance) and is growing.
-Nodes each have 24 – 256 GB of memory.
+The ACCRE high-performance computing cluster has over 10,000 processor cores and is growing.
+Typical nodes each have 128 or 256 GB of memory.
 Compute nodes all run a 64-bit Linux OS and have a 250 GB – 1 TB hard drive and dual copper gigabit Ethernet ports.
-Twenty six compute nodes are each equipped with 4X Nvidia Titan X GPU cards, which provides an additional 933 teraflops of single-precision floating point performance.
-These nodes are also interconnected with a low-latency 40/56 Gb/s RoCE network.
+Fifty five compute nodes are each equipped with 4X Nvidia Titan X or GeForce RTX 2080 Ti GPU cards, and are also interconnected with a low-latency 25 or 40/56 Gb/s RoCE network.
 All compute nodes are monitored via Nagios.
 Resource management, scheduling of jobs, and usage tracking are handled by an integrated scheduling system by SLURM.
 These utilities include an “advance reservation” system that allows a block of nodes to be reserved for pre-specified periods of time (e.g., a class or lab session) for educational or research purposes.

 The daily operation and maintenance of ACCRE is provided by eleven support personnel, including eight system administrators, programmers and researchers with a combination of more than 60 years of computing experience.
 Support for system services is provided on a 24/7/365 basis for urgent issues, with on-call pager based support on nights and weekends.
 Cluster uptime has been better than 95% over the past five years.
 An online support ticket system is used to track and resolve problems and user questions.
 ACCRE staff are responsible for maintaining core system hardware, core system software, networking, user support, tape backup services, disk storage, logistical storage development work, education, and management/finance support.